Sbm26/sprocket-reverse-engineering/README.md

 ### 3. 3D CAD Modeling (SolidWorks + GearTrax)

-Using calculated parameters, **GearTrax** generated the exact ANSI tooth geometry, which I exported directly into **SolidWorks** to model the wheel
+Using calculated parameters, **GearTrax** generated the exact ANSI tooth geometry, which I exported directly into **SolidWorks** to model the wheel.
+The CAD file is uploaded as SLDPRT

 ---